 The Path to Employment and Citizenship for Foreign Students

-Vandenberg counsels foreign job-seekers to approach smaller companies who need the specialized skills they have to offer, noting that this can be supportive of a long-term strategy to remain in the country.
-“Small to mid-size companies are a great place to look, because you develop a relationship.
+“Small to mid-size companies are a great place to look since you develop a relationship.
 If you’re at Google or Apple, you’re one of many.
 But at a smaller firm, you have a relationship with your employer, and that can lead to opportunities for permanent residence.
-Larger employers may or may not have the incentive to take the next step, which is to apply for lawful permanent resident.
+Larger employers may or may not have the incentive to take the next step, which is to apply for lawful permanent residency.
 At a smaller firm, you’re less replaceable.
 They want to keep people and invest in them.”

 Working with universities is a great way to connect talent to potential employers, he adds.

 “The way I look at it, there’s only so many people that have the skills that America needs,” Vandenberg says.